jaredkrinke/log/content/posts/webassembly/c-standard-library-example.md

 How much overhead is including the C library in every module going to add?
 That's a good question, that I'm hoping to answer eventually.

 # Which C library to use?
-In hopes of avoiding writing my own C library, I looked around for existing C libraries (either already compiled to WebAssembly or simple enough that there's hope I could compile to WebAssembly myself).
-Here's what I found (and I'm sure there are many other options I haven't run across yet):
+Here are a few promising leads on a WebAssembly-friendly C library (either already compiled to WebAssembly or simple enough that there's hope I could compile to WebAssembly myself):

 * [Emscripten](https://github.com/emscripten-core/emscripten): Modified version of [musl libc](https://musl.libc.org/) that can run in a browser
 * [WASI libc](https://github.com/WebAssembly/wasi-libc): Also built on musl (I think), but designed to run on top of [WASI](https://wasi.dev/)--I didn't think this would run in the browser, but [this blog post indicates otherwise](https://depth-first.com/articles/2019/10/16/compiling-c-to-webassembly-and-running-it-without-emscripten/)